 Asian carps were introduced to the Southern U.S. in the late 1960’s and 1970’s for use as biological control in aquaculture facilities based on their specific diets.
 Flooding events allowed at least three of the four species (Bighead, Silver, and Black carps) to escape these facilities and eventually make their way into the Mississippi River Basin.
 The spread of Grass Carp has largely been the result of stocking for the purposes of aquatic vegetation control.

-There are currently no established populations of Asian carps in the Great Lakes.
+There are currently no established populations of Asian carps in the Canadian waters of the Great Lakes.